 The Financial Accounting Standards Board (the "FASB") has issued Accounting Standards Update ("ASU") No. 2014-15, Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern which will be in effect for the year ending 31 December 2016 and interim periods thereafter.
 The ASU requires that management evaluate for each annual and interim reporting period whether it is probable that the entity will not be able to meet its obligations as they become due within one year after the date that financial statements are issued.
-The standard provides principles and definitions for management that are intended to reduce diversity in the timing and content of disclosures provided in financial statements.
+The standard provides principles and definitions for management that are intended to reduce diversity in the timing and content of disclosures provided in financial statement footnotes.
+The Company is currently in the process of evaluating the impact of the adoption of this ASU on the consolidated financial statements.